- Concept Areas Overview

 After you select a color, the New Concept Area dialog box will open.

 1. Give your new Concept Area category a Title.

 2. If you want, enter a Note to provide additional detail on the category.
 The note will appear below the category title in the Concept/Site Development Schedule.

 3. If you want, apply a Cost per square foot or meter to the category.
 If you add a cost to each category, you can use these costs to generate a total cost estimate for the site.

 4. User Fields: Create as many subfields as you want for further development of the site definition.
 This optional feature is meant for more complex site designs.

 5. Symbol: A sample of the color assigned to this category.
 Your screen may not display this color completely accurately, but it's the best example your computer can give you.
-Click this area to select a new color or hatch, or to add your own custom color.
+Click this area to select a new color or hatch.

 6. Check this box to place a Gradient on your new site area.